lamnhh/freelancer-server/README.md

 THIS IS JUST A DEMO.
 Consider this "wallet" thing a placeholder for an actual wallet service, where users have to activate their wallets, top up using their cards, etc.

 Here, users can top up their wallets at will.
-Users must enter their password before every transaction.
+Users MUST enter their password before every transaction, which means the request body MUST contain a field `password`.

+- `GET /api/wallet`: get balance of current user.

+- `POST /api/wallet/activate`: activate current user's wallet.

+- `POST /api/wallet/topup`: top up current user's wallet.
+Request body must contain a field `amount`.
+This number must be a positive integer.

 # License